Sasha1904/teo-rep/module_3/README.md

-## TripAdvisor Rating
+## Trip Advisor Rating

-We have a dataset with **TripAdvisor** restaurants' ratings and quite a few parameters.
-We need to create a model which will predict a restaurant rating.
+We have a dataset with **Trip Advisor** restaurant ratings and quite a few parameters.
+We need to create a model which will predict a restaurant's rating.

 Please check **Kaggle competition** here https://www.kaggle.com/c/sf-dst-restaurant-rating/